What to Do With Your Family Videos: Creative Ways to Display and Enjoy Them | Oregon Lifestyle Family Videographer

 Here are two creative ways to make your family videos feel more tangible.

-1. Add a QR Code to Your Album or Card
+1. Add a QR Code to Your Album, Card, or Ornament

 *Check out my blog post '“How to Share Your Family Film Privately with Loved Ones”

-Print the QR code on a sticker paper and place it in a photo album next to still images from the same day, on a holiday card, or even inside a love letter to your kids.
-When someone scans it, they can instantly relive the sound, movement, and emotion of that moment.
+Print the QR code on sticker paper and place it in a photo album next to still images from the same day, on a holiday card, on a keepsake ornament, or even inside a love letter to your kids.
+When someone scans it, they can instantly relive the moment through its sound, movement, and emotion.

 It’s a beautiful way to connect printed and digital memories — a keepsake that brings your story to life with just a quick scan.